Environmental Policy and Management

 Entry requirements

-A strong upper second-class honours degree (65% or higher) or international equivalent in social sciences, physical sciences or humanities.
-Applicants with a degree in any physical science orother non-standard subjects must also demonstrate competency in essay writing skills, with at least 65% achieved in essay-based modules.
-Applicants with a degree in a subject not listed above or with a lower class of degree will be required to demonstrate strong relevant work experience of at least one year and will be considered on a case-by-case basis.
+An upper second-class honours degree or international equivalent in social sciences, physical sciences or humanities.
+Applicants with a degree in a physical science or other non-standard subjects must also demonstrate competency in essay writing skills, with at least 60% or international equivalent achieved in one essay-based module.

 Months of entry